nickmatsnev/ddd/posts/mr-robot-season-1/index.md

 - **a fallout** = the adverse side effects or results of a situation
 - to roll up one’s sleeves
 - **a vault** = a large room or chamber used for storage (underground)
-- **of all people** = the only one, the most or least suitable person to do something;
+- **of all people** = the only one, the most or least suitable person to do something
 _You of all people should know how to deal with this._
 - **a funeral** = ceremonies honoring a dead person, typically involving burial or cremation
 - **a labor** = a childbirth
 - **a palm print** = a scan of palm region of the hand